Heat your pressure cooker by hitting the Saute function and waiting until Instant Pot reads, Hot.

 Whisk in a cornstarch slurry and stir constantly, until sauce is bubbly and thickened--about 3-4 minutes.
-Add in butter if desiring a richer sauce.
+Add in the butter if desiring a richer sauce.

-Pour sauce over chicken cutlets.
+Pour sauce over chicken cutlets and serve.

 I use beef broth to add extra flavor to the Chicken Marsala sauce, but you can use chicken stock if you'd like.

 Feel free to finish your Chicken Marsala with a tablespoon or two of butter to make the sauce even richer--just remember it will no longer be a Dairy-Free recipe.

 Leftovers can be stored in the refrigerator for up to 3 days.